leckie-chn/Brook/doc/install.md

   * On FreeBSD, type the command `sudo pkg_add -r cmake`.
   * On Mac OS X, if you have [homebrew](http://brew.sh/) , you can use the command `brew install cmake`.
 You can also download binary or source package and insatll it manually.

-## Instakk Protobuf
+## Install Protobuf

 Brook requires protobuf with version >= 2.3.0

 To install protobuf from binary packages:

   * On Debian / Ubuntu Linux, you can run `sudo apt-get install libprotobuf-dev libprotoc-dev`.
   * On FreeBSD, you can run `sudo pkg_add -r protobuf`.
   * On Mac OS X, you can run `brew install protobuf protobuf-c`.

 Or, you can install protobuf from source code:

   1. Download source code package, say `protobuf-2.5.0.tar.bz2`, from http://code.google.com/p/protobuf
   2. You need to install protobuf into a standard place, e.g., `/usr/local/`, so that CMake can find the protoc compiler and the library:

         tar xjf protobuf-2.5.0.tar.bz2
         cd protobuf-2.5.0